Factorio's server setup is super straight forward. They offer a free dedicated server download, that can be downloaded by everyone.

 - Pick a directory where you want your game server to be located.
 This directory will be referred to as

-. - You might need to install the
+$PARENT_DIR. - You might need to install the

-compression utility. - Untar the downloaded archive into this folder with
+xzcompression utility. - Untar the downloaded archive into this folder with

-. - Your server should now be located in the
+tar -xf factorio_headless_x64_*.tar.xz -C $PARENT_DIR. - Your server should now be located in the

-. - The binary for starting the server is located at
+$PARENT_DIR/factoriodirectory.
+Thefactoriodirectory will be referred to as$GAME_DIR. - The binary for starting the server is located at

 Server Configuration

-The server has a configuration file at $GAME_DIR/config/server-settings.json
+The server has a configuration file at $GAME_DIR/config/server-settings.json.

-field for pretty much every configuration variable explaining their function.
+There's a _comment_* field for pretty much every configuration variable explaining their function.

 Since their documentation is this excellent, it